David McGoldrick: Sheffield United

 He started the 2021–22 season poorly under Slaviša Jokanović.
-He then was sidelined with a thigh injury picked up in February.
-Nevertheless he acted as a "father figure" for young players such as Rhian Brewster and Jayden Bogle.
+He was then sidelined with a thigh injury picked up in February.
+Nevertheless, he acted as a "father figure" for young players such as Rhian Brewster and Jayden Bogle.
 Having been limited to two goals in 21 appearances during the season, he was released upon the expiry of his contract in the summer.

 Derby County

 On 6 July 2022, McGoldrick joined League One club Derby County on a one-year contract.
 On 29 October, he scored a first-half hat-trick to secure Paul Warne's first home win as Derby manager in a 4–2 win over Bristol Rovers at Pride Park.
 It was his first career hat-trick.
 He scored another hat-trick on 17 December, during a 4–0 home victory over Forest Green Rovers.
 He scored a third hat-trick of the season on 4 February, in a 5–0 home win over Morecambe.
-He won the League One Player of the Month award for February 2023 after scoring six goals and providing three assists.
+He won the League One Player of the Month award for February 2023 after scoring six goals and providing three assists, and went on to be named as Derby County's Player of the Year, PFA Fans' Player of the Year and in the PFA Team of the Year for the 2022–23 season.
+He scored 25 goals in 45 games and was offered a new contract.